DanStemGenomics/danstemgenomics.github.io/directsequencing.md

 * Each submission is independant and typically corresponds to one sequencing run
 * In some cases, if you don't need the full output of a run, we can pool 2 submissions together (we talk about that on email)
+* If delay in lib prep, a sequencing request can be postponed to the following week, but not more.
+In that case it is cancelled and resubmitted when the libraries are close to ready.

 ### How does it work?